The story starts with Captain Birchall George Graham, who was posted to India as an officer with the Duke of

 Over 140 years after Birchall Graham began planting tea in Darjeeling, his family continue the unbroken tea tradition he started.
-The present generation of the Graham family continue to produce and trade tea across international markets and the youngest members represent the fifth generation.
+The present generation of the Graham family continues to trade tea across international markets and the youngest members represent the fifth generation.
 The company is based in London and has extensive interests in East Africa, including trading offices and a 62,000 sq/ft tea factory in Mombasa, Kenya.

 Today, the group has a turnover of more than $100 million USD and is one of the largest exporters of tea from East Africa in the world, buying millions of kilos of tea from this continent every year.